auroraGPT-ANL/questions-ui/README.md

 ssh -J $ANL_USER@login.cels.anl.gov -D 127.0.0.1:10106 $ANL_USER@agpt-questions-vmw-01.cels.anl.gov
 export ALL_PROXY=socks5://127.0.0.1:10106

-# run the backend that hosts the frontend
+# run the backend that hosts the frontend (as a background process in bash)
-unicorn --reload backend:app
+unicorn --reload backend:app &

 # run the frontend with hot-reloading, this will proxy requests to the backend
 npm run dev
 ```

-# Deployment
+# ANL/Manual Deployment

 To administer the site deployment, you'll need a CELS account and to be part of the group
 `AuroraGPTQuestions` contact @robertu94 to be added.